- Overview of Lead in Massachusetts Drinking Water

 - 2016 Lead and Copper in Schools Maintenance Checklist

 This checklist should be completed for each school or childcare facility (early education & care program) in the Commonwealth.
 This checklist is designed to help determining if Lead and Copper is likely to be a problem in your facility's drinking water and will enable you to determine appropriate remediation actions if needed.
-January 2016.
+Bug Fix for PDF version March 2016.
+Rev. April 2016.

 - FAQ: Lead Contamination Control Act (LCCA)

-- Fact Sheet: Follow-up Steps for Schools or Child Care Facilities Based on Lead and Copper Sampling Results
+- Follow-up Steps for Schools or Child Care Facilities Based on Lead and Copper Sampling Results

 - Lead in School Drinking Water Program Presentation Slides